VILLASframework/node/doc/Configuration.md

 A non-zero value for this setting will change this path to an asynchronous mode.
 In this mode S2SS will send with a fixed rate to all destination nodes.
 It will always send the latest value it received, possible skipping values which have been received in between.
-If `combine` is larger than 1, it will send the last `combine` samples at once.
+If `vectorize` is larger than 1, it will send the last `vectorize` samples at once.

 **Important:** Please note that there is no correlation between the time of arrival and time of departure in this mode.
 It might increase the latency of this path by up to `1 / rate` seconds!